WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

 Updating entity records in Gutenberg Data is similar.
 We don't use `useState`, though.
 The counterpart of `setTitle` is an `editEntityRecord` action which stores the updates in the Redux state.
-Here's how you can try out in your browser's dev tools:
+Here's how you can try it out in your browser's dev tools:

 ```js
 const pageId = wp.data.dispatch( 'core' ).getEntityRecords( 'postType', 'page' )[0].id;
 wp.data.dispatch( 'core' ).editEntityRecord( 'postType', 'page', pageId, { title: 'updated title' } );
 ```

-At this point you may ask _How is this better than `useState`?_ There are few upsides.
-We can save the changes as easily as we retrieved the data and be sure that all caches will be correctly updated.
+At this point, you may ask _How is this better than `useState`?_ There are a few upsides.
+We can save the changes as easily as we retrieve the data and ensure that all caches will be correctly updated.
 In addition, the changes applied via `editEntityRecord` are easily undo-able via the `undo` and `redo` actions.
 Finally,  Because the changes live in the Redux state, other components can access them.
 For example, we could make the `PagesList` display the currently edited title.

 To that last point, let's see what happens when we use `getEntityRecord` to access the entity record we just updated: